 \subsubsection{Computational Complexity Analysis}

-To assess real-time feasibility, Fig. \ref{fig:runtime} compares the average inference latency per decision on a logarithmic scale.
-The GA requires $5.8 \times 10^4$ to $8.7 \times 10^4$ ms ($58\text{--}87$ s) due to iterative population evolution.
-This prohibitive latency far exceeds the coherence time of high-mobility A2G channels, rendering GA impractical for online deployment where CSI expires within milliseconds.
-In contrast, the proposed GNN achieves a stable inference time of $30\text{--}45$ ms, representing a speedup of three orders of magnitude ($\approx 2000\times$) over GA.
-Crucially, the computational overhead exhibits excellent scalability with respect to network density.
-As the number of users increases from $8$ to $24$, the GNN inference time grows only marginally from 29.6 ms to 43.8 ms. This linear and modest increase confirms that the graph-based inference remains computationally efficient even in dense networks.
-While DeepSets and MS-PointNet achieve lower latencies ($2\text{--}4$ ms) via simplistic global pooling, they suffer from severe performance degradation in dense networks (as shown in Fig. \ref{fig:User_gen}).
+To assess real-time feasibility, Fig. \ref{fig:runtime} compares the average per-decision inference latency on a logarithmic scale.
+The GA requires $5.8 \times 10^4$ to $8.7 \times 10^4$ ms ($58$ to $87$ s) due to iterative population evolution.
+This prohibitive latency far exceeds high-mobility A2G channel coherence times, rendering GA impractical for online deployment where CSI expires within milliseconds.
+In contrast, the GNN achieves a stable inference time of $30$ to $45$ ms, representing a speedup of three orders of magnitude ($\approx 2000\times$) over GA.
+Crucially, the computational overhead exhibits excellent scalability with network density.
+As user numbers increase from $8$ to $24$, the GNN inference time grows only marginally from 29.6 ms to 43.8 ms. This modest linear increase confirms that graph-based inference remains computationally efficient even in dense networks.
+While DeepSets and MS-PointNet achieve lower latencies ($2$ to $4$ ms) via simplistic global pooling, they suffer severe performance degradation in dense networks as shown in Fig. \ref{fig:User_gen}.
 Since the GNN's latency remains well within the typical channel coherence window, it strikes the optimal balance between computational efficiency and beamforming accuracy.